FreddieDev/PasteyShortcuts/README.md

 ## Installing
 1. Click [here](https://github.com/FreddieDev/PasteyShortcuts/archive/master.zip) to download the app
+2. Unzip the file
-2. Run `install.bat`
+3. Run `install.bat`
-3. You can now delete the downloaded files to cleanup
+4. You can now delete the downloaded files to cleanup

 ## Disabling Startup
 By default, PasteyShortcuts launches on startup.
 This can be disabled via the startup tab in Task Manager.